ibrezm1/minion-go/README.md

 - [x] Implement plugin framework for usecase identification
 - [x] Task states and failures
 - [x] Update versions of flower and celery
+- [x] CICD with github actions and docker compose
 - [ ] Implement variables pickup - from request > loadjson
-- [ ] Store all tasks state changes
+- [ ] Store all tasks state changes, but how?
 - [ ] Update Readme with setup details see [here](https://awesomeopensource.com/projects/celery)
 - [ ] Add Docker swarm steps in readme
 - [ ] Add requirements.txt for usecases and load in the file